Do You Get Money Back from Unused Gap Insurance?

 You’ve paid for gap insurance for multiple years.
 Are you entitled to a refund on gap insurance?
 Can you request a refund on any gap insurance payments you have made?

-You are unlikely to get a refund on any type of gap insurance payments.
+You will unlikely get a refund on gap insurance payments after canceling coverage.

 You don’t receive refunds on other types of insurance if you never make a claim – so you’re not entitled to a refund on gap insurance payments.
 After all, the insurance company covered your risk for a certain period of time, and the company received payment in exchange for covering that risk.
 If you never make a claim, then the insurance company made a profit off you; if you do make a claim, then the insurance company lost money.